Members and beneficiaries of the Avon Pension Fund

 The organisations referred to in the paragraphs above may use the personal data to perform their functions in relation to the Fund as well as for statistical and financial modelling (such as calculating expected average benefit costs and mortality rates) and planning, business administration and regulatory purposes.
 They may also pass the data to other third parties (for example, insurers may pass personal data to other insurance companies for the purpose of obtaining reinsurance), to the extent they consider the information is reasonably required for a legitimate purpose.

-In some cases these recipients may be outside the UK.
+In some cases, these recipients may be outside the UK.
 This means your personal data may be transferred outside the EEA to a jurisdiction that may not offer an equivalent level of protection as is required by EEA countries.
-If this occurs, we are obliged to verify that appropriate safeguards are implemented with a view to protecting your data in accordance with applicable laws.
+If this occurs, appropriate safeguards are applied to international transfers in accordance with applicable data protection legislation.
 Please use the contact details below if you want more information about the safeguards that are currently in place.

 We do not use your personal data for marketing purposes and will not share this data with anyone for the purpose of marketing to you or any beneficiary.